 In another case study that is the stuff of fairy tales, a woman born on Friday the 13th in the Okefenokee Swamp near the Georgia-Florida border was one of three girls delivered that day by a midwife, who proclaimed that all three girls, born on such a fateful day, were hexed.
 The first, she announced, would die before her 16th birthday.
 The second would not survive her 21st.
 And the patient in question was told she would die before her 23rd birthday.

 As it turns out, the first two girls died within one day of their 16th and 21st birthdays.
 The third woman, terrified that she would die on her 23rd birthday, showed up at the hospital the day before her birthday, hyperventilating.
-Soon afterwards, just before she turned 23, she died, proving the midwife’s predictions correct.
+Soon afterward, just before she turned 23, she died, proving the midwife’s predictions correct.
 This is an extreme example of the nocebo effect, when fear-based thoughts about your health can actually kill you.

 In his book Spontaneous Healing, Dr. Andrew Weil argues that physicians may unwittingly engage in what he calls “medical hexing.”
 When we pronounce patients with “chronic,” “incurable,” or “terminal” illnesses, we may be programming their subconscious minds with negative beliefs and activating stress responses that do more harm than good.
 What proof do we have that they will not be one of the case studies who winds up in the Spontaneous Remission Project, having been cured of a so-called “incurable” illness?